 Let’s take a look at ingredients and few critical steps to make the perfect Indian Masala Tea.
 This recipe is one of the (I guess) hundreds of recipes.
 I do not like/prefer sugar in my tea.
 If you want to add sugar, add it per taste towards the end.
 Perfect water temperature is the key and you must use whole spices.

-Clove contributes to aroma and cardamom to the flavor.
+Clove contributes to aroma and cardamom to the flavour.

 Your drinking cup is your measuring cup.
 3/4 cup of filtered water, per cup, is ideal.